ARTIST: ROBERT COOPER

 Check out: http://www.ucmp.berkeley.edu/trex/index.html

 In July 2001, Cooper visited the San Francisco Zoo and turned his camera on Cobby, the male chimpanzee, and had one of those life changing experiences.
 Cobby basically stared at Cooper and said "I'm an intelligent being what are you going to do about it?"
 Cooper looked at the other Chimpanzees in the enclosure and realized they all had incredible faces...faces that had never been painted before.
 He started visiting other zoos and painting serious portraits of apes.
-The result was over two hundred paintings and his own virtual museum which is currently under renovation.
-Please visit us at www.apemuseum.com and check out our progress.
+The result was over two hundred paintings.
+Check out the Portraits of the Great Apes tab above.

 One of the highlights of painting apes was the opportunity to meet Dr. Jane Goodall.

 Cooper presented Dr. Goodall with a painting of David Greybeard, the first chimpanzee to make contact with Jane and her personal favorite.
-Dr. Goodall turned the painting into a poster and sells it on her web site.
+Dr. Goodall turned the painting into a poster and sold it on her web site for a number of years.

 POLITICS GOES TO THE DOGS